opentok/OpenTok-Ruby-SDK/README.md

 ## Creating Sessions

-To create an OpenTok Session, use the `opentok.create_session(properties)` method.
+To create an OpenTok Session, use the `OpenTok.create_session(properties)` method.
 The `properties` parameter is an optional Hash used to specify whether you are creating a p2p Session and specifying a location hint.
 The `session_id` method of the returned `OpenTok::Session` instance is useful to get a sessionId that can be saved to a persistent store (e.g. database).